Pokemon Go in Metro Phoenix: Here Are the 13 Best Places to Play

 Surprise Recreation Campus

 Sure, it’s a bit of a haul to get out to this recreation and athletic hub, which includes Surprise Park, located near Bell Road and Bullard Avenue in Surprise.
-But if you’re eager to scoop up a Rhyhorn, Seadra, Staryu, or Jynx, it’ll be worth the drive.
-We’ve also heard there’s also a Jigglypuff to be found at the tennis and racquetball complex.
+But if you’re eager to scoop up a Ponytas, it’ll be worth the drive, since the park is a nest for said creatures.

 Hours: Daily, 6 a.m. to 10 p.m.

-We had a productive visit to this outdoor mall – which is teeming with upwards of 10 different PokeStops, three gyms, and multiple characters – picking up a Diglett, Hitmonlee, Voltorb, and Kabuto in the span of 30 minutes.
-(Others have also reported grabbing a Hitmonchan and even a Pikachu or two).
+We had a productive visit to this outdoor mall – which is teeming with upwards of 10 different PokeStops, three gyms, and multiple characters – picking up a slew of creatures in the span of 30 minutes..
 Your mileage may vary, of course, especially if any of the bars and restaurants have a lure going.
+Also, the Karsten Golf Course nearby is a nest for Squirtles.

 Hours: Daily, 11 a.m. to 9 p.m., although operating times for each business varies.